 -

 Improves Safety: Clearly marked pedestrian crosswalks, stop bars, and directional arrows reduce the risk of accidents.
+Know the steps in suing after a public transit accident.

 -